-We sample water quality and ecology monthly at 103 sites on rivers and estuaries and five lakes.

-We monitor fish populations in 20 wadeable streams.

-We monitor the ecoystem health at 50 sites in the Tukituki, Tūtaekurī, Ahuriri, Ngaruroro, and Karamū catchments.

-We conduct monthly water quality monitoring of Lakes Tūtira and Whakakī.

-We have continuous water quality monitoring stations at four rivers and three lakes.
+- Monthly water quality and ecology monitoring at 103 sites on rivers and estuaries, and five lakes. - · Monitoring of fish populations in 20 wadeable streams. - Ecoystem health monitoring at 50 sites in the Tukituki, Tūtaekurī, Ahuriri, Ngaruroro, and Karamū catchments. - Monthly water quality monitoring of Lakes Tutira and Whakaki. - Continuous water quality monitoring stations at four rivers and three lakes.